determined-ai/determined/docs/cluster-setup-guide/deploy-cluster/sysadmin-deploy-on-slurm/slurm-requirements.rst

  Basic Requirements
 ********************

-Deploying the Determined HPC Launcher on Slurm/PBS has the following requirements.
+To deploy the Determined HPC Launcher on Slurm/PBS, the following requirements must be met.

 -  The login node, admin node, and compute nodes must be installed and configured with one of the following Linux distributions: